 2. Be prepared with the essentials – You wouldn’t drive a car without airbags or seatbelts.
 Nor should you hop on a bike without essential safety gear:

 - Helmets protect your head should you fall or get thrown from your bike.

 - Sunglasses or clear safety glasses can shield you from dust, debris, wind and even rocks kicked up by cars or trucks.

 - Gloves add protection if you fall.
-Our natural reaction to falling is to stick out a hand to brace ourselves, but having a road-rashed hand for weeks could make daily tasks challenging.
+A human’s natural reaction to falling is to stick out a hand to brace for a fall, but having a road-rashed hand for weeks could make daily tasks challenging.